 - Clothing made up most of this category (173,940 CLP/$259).

 - I was proud of my ability to retain my belongings while on the road, and I had a great track record in Asia (not-so-humble brag).
-I shouldn’t have been so smug because this went down in flames in Chile.
+This went down in flames in Chile.
 I lost a pair of leggings in San Pedro and a hoodie in Puerto Varas, which meant I had to find replacements.
 To understand why this was a daunting task for me, you need to know about my clothing philosophy: I’m picky, especially when it comes to my backpacker wardrobe.
 It’s not that I’m a fashion maven (dri-fit v-necks aren’t appearing on the runway any time soon…or ever), but I stick to items that are durable, lasting, and reasonably priced.
 When you wear and wash the same six pieces of clothing every week, you better make sure they’ll last.
 All of this sent me into a mild panic when I went shopping.
 I spent way more on replacement clothing than I normally would have because I wanted to stick to recognizable brands that wouldn’t deteriorate after one spin in a washing machine.
 So, I spent 79,990 CLP/$119 on a fleece (I can’t rehash this again because it pains me, but I discussed the ordeal here) and 37,990 CLP/$56.50 for leggings (I’ve never spent this much on dumb leggings – leggings! – and refuse to talk about this).